golemfactory/golem-architecture/arch-snapshot/arch.md

 intermediary for payments.
 Since transactions occur on the blockchain, and due to the decentralized nature of blockchain technology, Golem Factory has no control over these transactions.

+The ExeUnit is directly controlled by the Requestor Agent, without any intervention from the Provider.
+Communication occurs directly between the Yagna daemon and the ExeUnit process.
+The only responsibility of the Provider is to compute the cost of using resources and inform the Requestor accordingly.

+Debit Notes are documents used to notify the Requestor of the costs incurred.
+Each Debit Note specifies the amount the Requestor owes the Provider for a specific activity up to the moment the Debit Note is sent.
+Thus, each subsequent Debit Note effectively overwrites the previous one with the updated cost.

 #### 6. Terminate the Agreement or await the Agreement termination event from the Requestor Agent

 The [Agreement](#agreement) can be terminated when either party chooses to end it.
 Core Network doesn't enforce any